moonsettler/research/bitcoin-cash-wip.md

 Bogus DRNG for private key generation.
 The manufacturer can know the private keys and can swipe the UTXO in a way that offline verification will not reveal.

+### Tampered device / private key extraction

+The device could be tampered with in a non evident way or the private key extracted in a non-invasive way (ex. high-res x-ray on holographic sticker type devices, side channel attacks, etc.).
+Cost of this type of attack has to be reasonably high compared to the usual UTXO values for physical devices to be viable for transfer of private key ownership.

 ### Counterfeit chain / bitcoin

 Proof of forging cost is insufficient for the denomination and payee is presented with fake block headers from his trusted source which he can't independently verify: accepts counterfeit bitcoin.

 ## Conclusion

-While a theoretical possibility exists for abuse, the risk of running into an online verifier in short order and getting the transactions bactraced by investigators or private individuals is high.
+While a theoretical possibility exists for abuse, the risk of running into an online verifier in short order and getting the transactions back-traced by investigators or private individuals is high.
 All has to be weighted against the cost and difficulty of said attacks compared to the value of the denominations.